Trump announces Iran ceasefire extension but says blockade remains

 “Why?
 Because the new leader Mojtaba Khamenei and the circle around him are a team that’s been working together for the past 15 years.
 Members of this team are currently in the centres of decision in Tehran.”

-Iran and the US agreed to a two-week ceasefire on April 8, but the deal has been marred by disagreements over the inclusion of Lebanon in the truce and control of the Strait of Hormuz, leading to persisting tensions.
+Iran and the US agreed to an initial two-week ceasefire on April 8, but the deal has been marred by disagreements over the inclusion of Lebanon in the truce and control of the Strait of Hormuz, leading to persisting tensions.

-To end the war, the US is seeking a complete shutdown of Iran’s nuclear programme as well as limits on the country’s missile production and support for regional allies, including Hezbollah and Hamas.
+To end the war, the US is seeking a complete shutdown of Iran’s nuclear programme as well as limits on its missile production and its support for regional allies, including Hezbollah and Hamas.

-But Tehran has insisted on its right to enrich uranium domestically as part of a civilian nuclear programme and ruled out concessions over its conventional military capabilities and regional policies.
+But Tehran has insisted on its right to enrich uranium domestically as part of a civilian nuclear programme.
+It also ruled out using its military capabilities and regional alliances as concessions.

 Another sticking point is Iran’s existing stockpiles of highly enriched uranium.

-Trump has claimed that Tehran has agreed for the US to extract the nuclear material and take it, but Iran has said that it will not allow the uranium to leave the country.
+Trump has claimed that Tehran agreed to the US extracting nuclear material from bombed sites.
+But Iran has said that it will not allow the uranium to leave the country.

-Barbara Slavin, a distinguished fellow at the Stimson Center, said Trump’s statement extending the caesfire is a “way to cover the embarrassment” that he was willing to send his Vice President JD Vance to negotiate with Iran in Pakistan while Tehran was not ready to show up at the talks.
+Barbara Slavin, a distinguished fellow at the Stimson Center, a think tank, said Trump’s statement extending the ceasefire is a “way to cover the embarrassment” of floundering negotiations.

+She pointed out that Trump was willing to send Vice President JD Vance to negotiate with Iran in Pakistan, but Tehran did not appear ready to show up at the talks.

 “This war hasn’t gone the way he expected from the very beginning, and Iran has discovered new leverage in its control of the Strait of Hormuz,” Slavin told Al Jazeera.